-- Deduction for goodwill was net of deferred tax liabilities of \$667 million as of December 2019 and \$661 million as of December 2018. - Deduction for identifiable intangible assets was net of deferred tax liabilities of \$37 million as of December 2019 and \$27 million as of December 2018. - Deduction for investments in covered funds represents our aggregate investments in applicable covered funds, excluding investments that are subject to an extended conformance period.
+- Impact of CECL transition represents the impact of adoption as of January 1, 2020 and the impact of increasing regulatory capital by 25% of the increase in allowance for credit losses since January 1, 2020.
+Other adjustments within Tier 2 capital also reflects the impact of these adjustments. - Deduction for goodwill was net of deferred tax liabilities of \$672 million as of March 2021 and \$680 million as of December 2020. - Deduction for identifiable intangible assets was net of deferred tax liabilities of \$27 million as of March 2021 and \$29 million as of December 2020. - Deduction for investments in covered funds represents the firm's aggregate investments in applicable covered funds, excluding investments that are subject to an extended conformance period.
 For additional information about the Volcker Rule, see "Note 8.
-Investments" in Part II, Item 8 "Financial Statements and Supplementary Data" in our 2019 Form 10-K. - Other adjustments within CET1 capital and Tier 1 capital primarily include credit valuation adjustments on derivative liabilities, the overfunded portion of our defined benefit pension plan obligation net of associated deferred tax liabilities, disallowed deferred tax assets, debt valuation adjustments and other required credit risk-based deductions.
+Investments" in Part I, Item 1 "Financial Statements" in our Quarterly Report on Form 10-O. - Other adjustments within CET1 capital and Tier 1 capital primarily include credit valuation adjustments on derivative liabilities, the overfunded portion of the firm's defined benefit pension plan obligation net of associated deferred tax liabilities, disallowed deferred tax assets, debt valuation adjustments and other required credit risk-based deductions.
 Other adjustments within Advanced Tier 2 capital include eligible credit reserves. - Qualifying subordinated debt is subordinated debt issued by Group Inc. with an original maturity of five years or greater.
 The outstanding amount of subordinated debt qualifying for Tier 2 capital is reduced upon reaching a remaining maturity of five years.
 For further information about our subordinated debt, see "Note 14.
-Unsecured Borrowings" in Part II, Item 8 "Financial Statements and Supplementary Data" in our 2019 Form 10-K. - Junior subordinated debt is debt issued to a Trust.
-As of December 2019, 30% of this debt was included in Tier 2 capital and 70% was phased out of regulatory capital.
-As of December 2018, 40% of this debt was included in Tier 2 capital and 60% was phased out of regulatory capital.
-Junior subordinated debt is reduced by the amount of Trust Preferred securities we purchase and will be fully phased out of Tier 2 capital by 2022 at a rate of 10% per year.
+Unsecured Borrowings" in Part I, Item 1 "Financial Statements" in our Quarterly Report on Form 10-Q. - Junior subordinated debt is debt issued to a Trust.
+As of March 2021, 10% of this debt was included in Tier 2 capital and 90% was phased out of regulatory capital.
+As of December 2020, 20% of this debt was included in Tier 2 capital and 80% was phased out of regulatory capital.
+Junior subordinated debt is reduced by the amount of Trust Preferred securities we purchased and will be fully phased out of Tier 2 capital by 2022.
 See "Note 14.
-Unsecured Borrowings" in Part II, Item 8 "Financial Statements and Supplementary Data" in our 2019 Form 10-K, for further information about our junior subordinated debt and Trust Preferred securities.
+Unsecured Borrowings" in Part I, Item 1 "Financial Statements" in our Quarterly Report on Form 10-Q, for further information about our junior subordinated debt and Trust Preferred securities.

 For further information on the terms and conditions of our common stock, perpetual non-cumulative preferred stock, junior subordinated debt issued to trusts and qualifying subordinated debt, see "Note 14.
 Unsecured Borrowings" and "Note 19.
-Shareholders' Equity" in Part II, Item 8 "Financial Statements and Supplementary Data" in our 2019 Form 10-K.
+Shareholders' Equity" in Part I, Item 1"Financial Statements" in our Quarterly Report on Form 10-O.

-For additional information on the firm's capital, see "Equity Capital Management and Regulatory Capital" in Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our 2019 Form 10-K, and the following footnotes to the consolidated financial statements in Part II, Item 8 "Financial Statements and Supplementary Data" in our 2019 10-K:
+For additional information on the firm's capital, see "Equity Capital Management and Regulatory Capital" in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Quarterly Report on Form 10-O, and the following footnotes to the consolidated financial statements in Part I, Item 1 "Financial Statements" in our Quarterly Report on Form 10-Q: